SlimeVR/SlimeVR-Docs-Site/src/tools/termux-installation.md

 # Termux Setup

+**This guide is no longer recommended.
+Please see [Mobile Setup](mobile-installation.md) for an updated method of running SlimeVR on standalone.**

 This guide will help you install Termux, a Linux "emulator" for Android to use for SlimeVR.
 The Quest 2 happens to run Android, so you can run the SlimeVR server on it using Termux.

 Note: Joycons still require a PC for now and [SlimeVR Wrangler](https://github.com/carl-anders/slimevr-wrangler).